GavinMendelGleason/blog/entries/json_diff_and_patch.md

 update gives us just the right granularity for our application, which really can't be known in advance.

+This is an advancement beyond the sort of isolation options usually provided by a database, and one that extends naturally to objects or graphs of interconnected objects (as exists in TerminusDB).

 ## What we have and where we are going

 I've implemented a simple JSON diff and patch in TerminusX.
 But we're